-- The BIOS and iDRAC settings have just been changed on the SMW and it is restarting the boot process. - All SMW internal disks that are not to receive the operating system are physically ejected from SMW internal disk drive bays. - All connections to the boot RAID are unplugged so that no disk devices from the boot RAID will inadvertently lose existing data or receive the operating system.
+- The BIOS and iDRAC settings have just been changed on the SMW and it is restarting the boot process. - All SMW internal disks that are not to receive the operating system are physically ejected from SMW internal disk drive bays.

+All connections to the boot RAID are unplugged so that no disk devices from the boot RAID will inadvertently lose existing data or receive the operating system.

 This procedure describes the base operating system installation process.
 It provides detailed instructions for installing SLES12 on the SMW (both Dell R815 and R630 models); configuring the SMW; and performing final steps: reconnect cables, reinsert drives, and reboot the SMW.
-To install the base operating system, use the DVD labeled Cray-SMWbase12-201511021655, which contains SUSE Linux Enterprise Server version 12 (SLES 12).